 Other than copper’s price action, there are many reasons to believe another price rally might be around the corner.

 The base metals are looking more bullish as we move into February and strong Chinese data is no doubt driving that.
 President Donald Trump recently signed executive orders to continue progress on two key energy pipelines, making good on his campaign pledge to rebuild the nation’s infrastructure.
 In addition, energy prices continue to remain supported with crude oil persistently trading above $50 per barrel.

 Even though copper markets are still in surplus, investors know that copper is a very slow business in terms of new project development.
 Consequently, even if prices continue to rise enough to incentivize new developments, it will take a long time for that new supply to hit the market.
 The International Copper Study Group (ICSG) is forecasting zero growth in mine supply this year.

 Supply concerns have recently risen due to a potential strike in the giant Escondida copper mine in Chile.
-This is the largest copper mine in the world, supplying 5% of the world’s copper production.
-Disruptions of this scale can influence copper prices.
-Moreover, it may set the case for wage negotiations across the industry that could lift costs for copper miners.
+This is the world’s largest copper mine, supplying 5% of the world’s copper production.
+According to a Telegraph article, disruptions of this size and scale can affect copper prices.
+Moreover, it may set the stage “for wage negotiations across the industry that could lift costs for copper miners,” according to the paper.

 What This Means For Metal Buyers

 Copper prices might look expensive compared to what they were just three months ago.
 However, that rally might just be the beginning of a bigger move.
 Sentiment in the industrial metal complex remains quite bullish and there are factors currently playing out that could build the case for another rally in copper prices.
 Copper buyers should minimize their commodity price risk exposure accordingly.